-Although these feelings can be overwhelming, it is important to talk to your doctor about all of your treatment options, especially if you are experiencing symptoms such as fatigue and shortness of breath.
-These symptoms of aortic stenosis may mean your condition is getting worse and you need to seek treatment right away.
+Be proactive by talking to your doctor about all of your treatment options, especially if you are experiencing symptoms such as fatigue and shortness of breath.
+Instead of waiting for your severe aortic stenosis to get worse, take control of your disease by getting treatment now.

 Your TAVR Doctor will run several tests to determine the best treatment plan for you and to evaluate if you are a TAVR candidate.
 Some of these tests include: